Brown-University-Library/vivo-on-rails/README.md

-# VIVO Viewer
+# VIVO on Rails

 This is a proof of concept at creating a Rails application to browse through the researcher information stored in a VIVO database and a SOLR index.

-The application works by querying the SPARQL endpoint that VIVO provides to fetch detailed information about people and organizations.
-Searches are performed through Solr.

 The CSS styles used on this web site were taken from [Symplectic's bootstrap template](https://www.digital-science.com/blog/news/introducing-bootstrapped-vivo-symplectic-reimagines-vivo-research-profile-design/)